Single-Peaked Consistency for Weak Orders Is Easy: Results

-Next, we permute the columns of $X$ such each in each row all of the ones are consecutive to yield $X'$.
-Observe that $V$ is single-plateaued with respect to this new ordering $e < b < a < c < d$ as its axis.
-Also notice that an axis containing $d$ and $e$ adjacent to each other (as seen in Example~\ref{ex:extsp}) would not correspond to an ordering of the columns of $X$ that would have the property of consecutive ones in rows due to the additional rows added because of the extensions made to Construction~\ref{con:mat} in Construction~\ref{con:mat3}. \end{example}
+Next, we permute the columns of $X$ such that in each row all of the ones are consecutive to yield $X'$.
+Observe that $V$ is single-plateaued with respect to this new ordering $e < b < a < c < d < f$ as its axis.
+Also notice that an axis containing $d$ and $e$ adjacent to each other (as seen in Example~\ref{ex:extsp}) would not correspond to an ordering of the columns of $X$ with consecutive ones in rows due to the additional rows from the extensions made to Construction~\ref{con:mat} in Construction~\ref{con:mat3}. \end{example}

-Construction~\ref{con:mat} ensures that no preference order contains a v-valley and the extensions in Construction~\ref{con:mat3} ensures that no preference order contains a nonpeak plateau.
-Therefore the proof of the following theorem uses a similar argument to the proof of Theorem~\ref{thm:main} but uses Lemma~\ref{lem:plat}.
-Now the presence of v-valleys \emph{or} nonpeak plateaus (not just v-valleys) is equivalent to a row containing the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$. \begin{theorem} A preference profile $V$ of weak orders is single-plateaued consistent if and only if there exists a permutation of the candidates such that $X$, constructed using Construction~\ref{con:mat3}, has the property of consecutive ones in rows. \end{theorem}
+Construction~\ref{con:mat} ensures that no preference order contains a v-valley and the extensions made in Construction~\ref{con:mat3} ensure that no preference order contains a nonpeak plateau.
+So the proof of the following theorem uses a similar argument to the proof of Theorem~\ref{thm:main}.
+Now the presence of v-valleys \emph{or} nonpeak plateaus, not just v-valleys, is equivalent to a row containing the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$.

-As a result of the proof of Theorem~\ref{thm:splat} the PQ-tree algorithm by Booth and Lueker~\shortcite{boo-lue:j:pqtrees} can be applied to determine single-peaked consistency for weak orders in polynomial time. \begin{theorem} Determining if a given preference profile $V$ of weak orders is single-plateaued is in $\p$. \end{theorem}
+\begin{theorem} A preference profile $V$ of weak orders is single-plateaued consistent if and only if the matrix $X$, constructed using Construction~\ref{con:mat3}, has the consecutive ones property. \end{theorem}